kickstarts/kickstarts/README.md

 ## Getting Started

 1 - First of all, make sure you have [Node.js](http://nodejs.org/) installed. <br/>
-2 - Clone this repository <br/>
-3 - Access the generated folder
+2 - Clone this repository and access the generated folder

 ```bash
 $ git clone git://github.com/vitorbritto/boilerplates.git [project-name]
 $ cd [project-name]
 ```

-4 - Install dependencies and make the script executable
+3 - Install dependencies and make the script executable

 ```bash
 $ npm install
 $ chmod u+x newproject.js
 ```

+4 - Execute with: `./newproject.js` <br/>
+5 - Profit! :)

 > **Note**: chmod is an UNIX command, not present in MS-DOS.

-5 - Execute with: `./newproject.js` <br/>
-6 - Profit!

 ## Boilerplates